SteeltoeOSS/Documentation/docs/messaging/amqp.md

 * The raw `org.springframework.amqp.core.Message`.
 * The `com.rabbitmq.client.Channel` on which the message was received.
-* The `org.springframework.messaging.Message` representing the incoming AMQP message.
+* The `org.springframework.messaging.Message` representing the incoming RabbitMQ message.
 Note that this message holds both the custom and the standard headers (as defined by `AmqpHeaders`).

 >NOTE: The inbound `deliveryMode` header is now available in the header with a name of `AmqpHeaders.RECEIVED_DELIVERY_MODE` instead of `AmqpHeaders.DELIVERY_MODE`.